conwetlab/WMarket/docs/installation-guide.rst

 Using docker-componse
 ---------------------

-You can install WMarket automatically if you have `docker-compose` installed in your machine.
+You can install WMarket automatically if you have ``docker-compose`` installed in your machine.
 To do so, you must create a folder to place a new file called ``docker-compose.yml`` that should include the following content:

 ::

-    mysql:
+    wmarket_db:
         restart: always
         image: mysql:latest
         volumes: